Richmond.gov.uk

 While an evacuation is considered last resort, they can happen.
 A gas leak, for example, might lead to the emergency services evacuating your street.

 If the Emergency Services ask you to leave your home, leave as quickly and calmly as possible.
-We would recommend that you go to family or friends to wait until it is safe to re-enter your home.
-If it is not possible for you to go to friends or family, you will be directed to the Rest Centre that will be set up by the Council.
+We recommend that you go to family or friends to wait until it is safe to re-enter your home.
+If it is not possible, you will be directed to a rest centre set up by the Council.

-Vulnerable residents (the elderly, those with medical conditions etc) will be assisted if they are unable to make alternative arrangements.
-Telephone our 24-hour Emergency Control on 020 8891 7999 in an emergency if you will require assistance evacuating.
+Vulnerable residents (such as older people or those with medical conditions) will be assisted if they are unable to make alternative arrangements.
+Telephone our 24-hour Emergency Control on 020 8891 7999 if you need help evacuating.

 Some items you may want to include are:

-- Cash, bank cards, and other small valuable items which may be unsafe if left behind
+• Cash, bank cards, and other small valuable items

-You should identify two specific places away from your neighbourhood, such as the house of a friend or member of your family, to give an alternative meeting place if someone is away.
-Make sure each member of your family knows where to go if you are told to evacuate.
+You should identify two specific places away from your neighbourhood, such as the house of a friend or family member, as alternative meeting places.
+Make sure each member of your family knows where to go if advised to evacuate.

-Keep enough food, bottled water, and prescribed medicine at home to meet your household needs for at least three days.
+Keep enough food, bottled water, and prescribed medicine at home for at least three days.

 Pets in an emergency

-If evacuated, all rest centres in this area accept pets, but you will have to ensure your animals are always in their carriers or on a lead.
-You will also be responsible for their welfare and cleaning up after them.
-It is recommended that you get in contact with people outside your immediate area that could look after your pets.
-Animal boarding facilities may be required if the evacuation is for a long time.
+If evacuated, all rest centres in this area accept pets, but they must be kept in carriers or on a lead.
+You are responsible for their welfare and cleaning up after them.
+Contact people outside your area who could look after your pets if needed.
+Animal boarding may be required if evacuation is prolonged.

-Never leave your pets at home unless you absolutely have to.
-If you do leave them, bring them indoors and shut them in an upstairs room with food and water.
+Never leave your pets at home unless absolutely necessary.
+If you do, bring them indoors and keep them in an upstairs room with food and water.

-It is a legal requirement to microchip your dogs, but it is also beneficial for cats and rabbits.
-In an emergency, strange sights, sounds, and smells can cause your pet to become disoriented and lost.
-A microchip is the single best way to ensure you are reunited.
+It is a legal requirement to microchip dogs, and it is also recommended for cats and rabbits.
+In an emergency, pets can become disoriented and lost.
+A microchip helps ensure you are reunited.

-You can also get a pet alert sticker to notify responders that there are pets in your property in case an evacuation is ordered when you are not home.
-These are available from a number of different retailers online.
+You can also get a pet alert sticker to notify responders that there are pets in your property.

-Having all your pets essentials prepared will make the evacuation process much quicker.
-You may want to include the following items in a grab bag:
+Having your pet essentials ready will make evacuation quicker.
+You may want to include:

-- A leash or carrier for every animal
+• A leash or carrier for each animal

 Go in, stay in, tune in and stay informed

 Sometimes it is safer to stay indoors than evacuate.
-You may be told by the emergency services to stay at home; if so, close doors and windows and listen to the television or local radio.
+If advised to stay at home, close doors and windows and listen to the television or local radio.

 Our useful links and information page lists details for local radio stations.